Zenith Birla (India) Ltd Directors Report.

 The Company affirms that the remuneration is as per the remuneration policy of the Company.

 The Company has in place a Policy for Prevention Prohibition and Redressal of Sexual Harassment at work place which is in line with the requirements of the Sexual Harassment of women at the Workplace (Prevention, Prohibition & Redressal) Act, 2013 and Rules made thereunder.
 All employees (permanent, contractual, temporary and trainees) are covered under this policy.
-The Company has constituted an Internal Complaint Committee for its Head Office and branch/sales offices under Section 4 of the captioned Act.
-No complaint has been filed before the said committee till date.
+The Company has constituted an Internal Complaint Committee for its Head Office and branch/sales offices under Section 4 of been filed before the said committee till date.

 Your Directors also wish to place on record their deep sense of appreciation to the contribution made by the employees at all levels who, through their competence, diligence, solidarity, co-operation and support, have enabled the Company to achieve the desired results during the year.